PipedreamHQ/pipedream/docs/docs/code/nodejs/managing-state/README.md

 ## Using multiple stores in a single code step

 It is possible to use multiple stores in a single code step, just make a unique name per store in the `props` definition.
-Let's define 2 separate `customers` and `orders` sources and leverage them in a code step:
+Let's define 2 separate `customers` and `orders` sources and leverage them in a single code step:

 ```javascript
 export default defineComponent({